I tested the 004 parka from Bastong (the South Korean Barbour)

 Basically: Ivy, preppy, workwear, heritage, military.

-man in camel dufflecoat and moccasins
+man in camel duffle coat and loafers

-Be careful, not basic in the sense of essential.
+Mind you, not basic in the sense of essential.
 Basic in the broader sense of the term.
 Let me explain.

 Yes, when you already have the essential basics but you are looking for something new, but not too flashy so as not to distort your style, you turn to other less basic basics.
-If anyone has understood something, please let me know.
+If anyone has understood something, let me know.

 Colorful sweaters on rack

-Bastong's 2020 knits, basic but not boring.
+Bastong's 2020 knitwear, basic but not boring.

 Two other things strike me: the cuts are classic but fitted, the materials are natural.